 You can take care of all the recommended yard maintenance and still have a struggling lawn.
 Fear not, we can help!
 If you're wondering about the right time to weed, fertilize, and water, read on to see our beginner lawn care tips for a healthy lawn.

-Weeds are homes to pests, which is harmful to growth and maintaining a healthy lawn.
+Weeds are unsightly.
 They sprout up without any warning and when you least expect it.
 Even when you manage the weeds, weed seeds float through the wind and pop up in your lawn anyway.
 If only a few weeds sprout up on your lawn, knowing a few lawn care tips and proper timing of your yard maintenance might help get rid of them.

 Weeds can be annuals or perennials.
 Crabgrass is an annual weed that completes its life cycle in a single growing season and then dies, leaving seeds behind.
 Dandelions are perennial weeds that come back year after year from their roots and distribute new seeds.
-There are also grass-like weeds such as broadleaf or sedge.
+There are also grass-like weeds such as sedge or false-green kyllinga.
 To learn more about identifying weeds, check out this post.

 A good lawn care tip is to grab the weed by the stem and get as close to the bottom of the weed as possible, then pull upward from the root so that you remove it entirely.

 When it comes to controlling weeds, the sooner you take care of removing them, the better the chance of achieving a healthy lawn.
 Regardless of the type of weeds you have, they grow quickly, so it’s best to keep up with removal.
 The best time to remove weeds is to pull when the soil is soft or damp, after a rain or irrigation, or in the morning while the dew is still on the ground.